torres11991/dap-curriculum/Section06/activities/6-homework.md

 14. Use the correct syntax to sort this list in reverse order ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]

 15. Use the DateTime module to get Current Date and Time, and save it to a variable.
-Then extract just the month name form that variable.
+Then extract just the Full month name form that variable.

 16. Write a simple function that takes 2 parameters -- a  first name and a day name.
     - Set a default value for the day name of Sunday.